 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the basic financial statements of the Lower Cape Fear Water and Sewer Authority.
-The combining and individual fund statements, budgetary schedules, and other schedules are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The individual fund statements and budgetary schedules are presented for purposes of additional analysis and are not a required part of the basic financial statements.

-The individual fund statements, budgetary schedules, and other schedule are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+The individual fund statements and budgetary schedules are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, based on our audit, the procedures performed as described above, the combining and individual fund statements, budgetary schedules, and other schedules, in all material respects, in relation to the basic financial statements as a whole.
+In our opinion, based on our audit, the procedures performed as described above, the individual fund statements and budgetary schedules are fairly stated, in all material respects, in relation to the basic financial statements as a whole.